 Having loyal readers can make it easier for an author to sell subsequent books.
-While reader loyalty is primarily fostered from love of a book, it can also be cultivated through online engagement.
+While reader loyalty is primarily fostered from the love of an author’s books, it can also be cultivated through online engagement.
 Getting readers to engage online takes time and effort, which may not yield immediate revenue, and the ROI of these efforts can be difficult to measure.
 However, there can be significant long-term gains from having loyal fans who are willing to preorder, review, and enthusiastically tell their friends about a book.
 In fact, 84% of readers purchase books because they’re by an author they already like.

 So how can authors engage with their existing readers online?
 Here are some creative ideas we’ve seen authors employ.
 We hope these ideas help you brainstorm some new ways to interact with your own readers, so you can test which strategy would be most successful for engaging your unique audience.

 1. Ask for fans’ opinions

 One creative way to engage with fans that takes minimal effort is to post a question asking their opinion, even if it’s not directly related to a book.
 This can make readers feel appreciated and engaged with the author’s online persona.
-Consider pairing the question with an image — Facebook posts with images see 2.3x more engagement than those without images, and Buffer found that its tweets with images get 18% more clicks, 89% more favorites, and 150% more retweets.
+Consider pairing the question with an image — Facebook posts with images see 2.3x more engagement than those without images, and Buffer recently found that its tweets with images get 18% more clicks, 89% more favorites, and 150% more retweets.

 Daniel Arenson frequently posts interesting trivia, photos, and videos relevant to his target audience of sci-fi/fantasy readers on Facebook, and often asks for his fans’ opinions, usually pairing his question with a relevant image.
 These posts usually get dozens of comments (if not more!), as fans love sharing their thoughts — and when it’s time for Daniel to promote his books, they pay attention.